Thai c.bank chief sees no big market volatility if U.S. Fed raises rates

-BRIEF-S P Setia updates on proposed acquisition of stake in I&P Group Sdn

-* Entered share purchase agreement with Permodalan Nasional , Amanahraya Trustees and Dato’ Mohd.
-Nizam Bin Zainordin for proposed I&P acquisition

-BANGKOK, June 14 Thailand's central bank expects no major market volatility if the U.S. Federal Reserve raises borrowing costs as that has largely been discounted, the governor said on Wednesday.
+BANGKOK, June 14 (Reuters) - Thailand's central bank expects no major market volatility if the U.S. Federal Reserve raises borrowing costs as that has largely been discounted, the governor said on Wednesday.

 The recent strengthening of the baht has been driven by increased foreign fund inflows because of external factors, Thailand's stronger economy and its current account surplus, Bank of Thailand Governor Veerathai Santiprabhob told reporters.